 If your denture does get damaged or starts to feel a little loose-fitting, try to arrange to have it repaired as soon as you can.
-Options for repairing dentures include relining or rebasing:
+Options for denture repair include relining or rebasing:

 Denture relining involves adding acrylic materials to the denture base to make sure it fits more comfortably.
-In some cases, you may need to have your impressions re-done, and your denture should once again fit comfortably in your mouth.
+You may need to have your impressions re-done, and your denture should once again fit comfortably in your mouth.

 Denture rebasing requires impressions too, but this is so that a denture base can be re-made from scratch to get the best fit.

 LOOKING AFTER YOUR DENTURES

 Getting into a good routine when it comes to denture care will help ensure your dentures are kept in great condition.
 Here are some simple things you can do to maintain the look and fit of your denture:

 - When caring for dentures, you should clean them in the morning and evening – as you would with natural teeth - to keep them looking good and you feeling your best.